 |

-Sydney Elliot - Little Grove Mentor
+Sydney Elliot - Pinecones Mentor

 Ms. Ashley started working at TLC in spring of 2014.
 Ashley is from Goodrich, Michigan.
 She studied elementary education and has a license in cosmetology as well.
 During her time in Colorado she has studied Early childhood education at Colorado Mountain College.
 She is lead teacher qualified and strives to some day be a director.
 She has worked as a teacher in the toddler wing for many years before moving to the preschool classroom in 2020.
 Ashley strongly values the relationships she makes with teachers, parents and children.